AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/stylingformattingtags.md

 - Any HTML tags which are not supported will be ignored.

-Formatting for image can be provided using the attributes of the img tag.

-- The img tag supports the height and width attributes.

-- Any other unsupported attributes inside the img tag will be ignored.

 ## Inline styling attributes supported

 - font-size : Xpt or Ypx ;  X=dynamic positive integer 1–1638 pt, 1pt = 1/72 inch; Y=dynamic positive integer 1–2184 px, 1px = 1/96 inch ( point (pt) and pixels (px) are the only supported unit for font size.)